oran-gabi/NETLIFEFLIX--app-streamer-template/README.md

 const [showSearch, setShowSearch] = useState(false);
 const [showUserMenu, setShowUserMenu] = useState(false);
 const [showModal, setShowModal] = useState(false);

 👨‍💻 Author
-Made with 💻 by Oran Gabai
+Made with love 💻 by Oran Gabai

-📧 oran.dev.code@gmail.com
+📧 orangabai@gmail.com
 🔗 LinkedIn
-🌐 GitHub
+yaml
+Copy
+Edit

+---

+### TL;DR:
+Add this line **right after your last `useState` line**:

+yaml
+Copy
+Edit
+(three backticks on their own line, no spaces)

+---

+That will close the code block and your author and other sections will render properly!